oegea/adp/README.md

 The first step on ADP is to configure the UPDATE CLIENT.
 In this operation, the end-user will provide to the UPDATE CLIENT with the URI with which to access the APPLICATION SERVICE.

-The UPDATE CLIENT will then do an HTTPS GET request to the indicated URI, which MUST return the following information:
+The UPDATE CLIENT will then do an HTTPS GET request to the indicated URI.
+In response to that request, the APPLICATION SERVICE MUST provide a JSON with the following data:

  1. ADP version used by the APPLICATION SERVICE.
  2. The UPDATE AUTHORITY's URL.
  3. Current installed version.

-The APPLICATION SERVICE MUST NOT require to the UPDATE CLIENT to use authentication mechanisms to get

 ### Overall Process Overview